zk/clojuredocs/README.md

 * Dev starts the environment using `lein repl :headless`, prod uses `lein run -m clojuredocs.main`.
 See `:repl-options` in `project.clj` for initialization options.

-## TODO

-* Figure out how to get all the existing users hooked up to their GH accounts.
-* 301 old var urls to new
-* Tag / show which runtimes a var is available in (clj / cljs)

 ## License

-Copyright © 2013 Zachary Kim
+Copyright © 2013-present Zachary Kim

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.